About De Facto Relationships In Perth Australia

-Do de facto couples have the same rights as married couples after separation?
+Do couples in a de facto relationship have the same rights as married couples after de facto separation?

-The law in Western Australia provides that de facto and same sex couples may be entitled to a property settlement or spousal maintenance after separation in the same way as married couples (with one exception).
+The law in Western Australia provides that couples in a de facto relationship and same sex couples may be entitled to a de facto separation property settlement or spousal maintenance after de facto separation in the same way as married couples (with one exception).
 You can also apply to the Family Court for parenting orders.

-The exception is that, for de facto couples, the Court cannot make orders splitting superannuation entitlements.
+The exception is that, for couples in a de facto relationship, the Court cannot make orders splitting superannuation entitlements.

 Were you in a de facto relationship?